edwintye/edwintye.github.io/_posts/2021-12-28-runtime-vs-backfill-for-data-sanitization.md

 is also inheritly different for the two types of data.
 For a dataset that has an expiration date like the raw data here, a backfill job will process data that is subject to deletion as soon as the job finishes.
 At the same time, the data cleaning logic may be moving very fast when the data quality is low.
-We certainly don't want to be in a situation where the time required for data transformation over the dataset on the same magnitude as the iteration of code.
+We certainly don't want to be in a situation where the time required for data transformation over the dataset is on the same magnitude as the iteration of code.

 The size of the data changes the cost calculation, in terms of total size as well as percentage that is new.
 We can assume that all the new data can be transformed using the new logic without issue, so if the